-Memorize a scale or a few notes on the guitar fretboard, play a guitar lick you already know and focus on muting unwanted string noise, learn a bar from the new song you’re learning, train your right hand picking, so on and so forth.
+Memorize a scale or a few notes on the guitar fretboard, play a guitar lick you already know and focus on muting unwanted string noise, learn a bar from the new song you’re learning, train your right-hand picking, and so on and so forth.

-Adding micro-practice sessions to your regular practicing shedule, gives your progress a boost.
+Adding micro-practice sessions to your regular guitar practicing schedule gives your progress a boost.

 The aggregate of those little practice sessions will result in a huge improvement over time.

-I cannot emphasize enough that in order to benefit from these micro-practice sessions you need to focus all your attention towards reaching the small goal you set for those 2-5 minutes.
+I cannot emphasize enough that in order to benefit from these micro-practice sessions you need to focus all your attention on reaching the small goal you set for those 2-5 minutes.

 5: Learn everything in depth